laserred/sail/README.md

     ]
 ```

-Set your domain in your .env using `APP_SERVICE`, otherwise it will default to [laravel.test](http://laravel.test).
-Don't forget to also add your chosen domain to your hosts file and point it to `127.0.0.1`.
+During `php artisan sail:install` set the option `--host` to the domain you'd like to use (without the protocol), otherwise it will default to [laravel.test](http://laravel.test).
+Don't forget to also add your chosen domain (or the default) to your hosts file and point it to `127.0.0.1`.

 ## Official Documentation

 Documentation for Sail can be found on the [Laravel website](https://laravel.com/docs/sail).

-## Contributing

-Thank you for considering contributing to Sail!
-You can read the contribution guide [here](.github/CONTRIBUTING.md).

-## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

-## Security Vulnerabilities

-Please review [our security policy](https://github.com/laravel/sail/security/policy) on how to report security vulnerabilities.

 ## License